CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 * [Datacamp](https://www.datacamp.com/)
 * [Alison Courses](https://alison.com/)

 I am also eager to learn more.
-If you have any resources about Biomedical Technologies, Digital Pathology and related disciplines, please feel free to leave some links in the comment section below.
+So, if you have any resources about Biomedical imaging, Digital Pathology and related disciplines, please feel free to leave some links in the comment section below.